Brelage/Website-Monitor/README.md

 # Setup
+To get this program to run, you need to install the requirements listed in the requirements.txt file.
+To do so, simply run the setup shellscript.

+Here is a step by step explanation for how to set up this program in your own IDE through the integrated terminal:
+1. clone the repository: git clone https://github.com/Brelage/Website-Monitor
+2. navigate into the project: cd WebsiteMonitor
+3. run the setup script: source setup.sh
+4. activate the virtual environment: source .venv/bin/activate
+5. run the application: python websiteMonitor

 In order for the program to be able to run properly, you need to add at least one URL into the dictionary in the website_list.json file.
 This program supports monitoring of multiple websites, just add them to the dictionary separated by commas.
 The program also needs the necessary information to properly be able to send an Email.
 To set this up, you need to fill out the values of the variables listed in the .env file.
 If you don't then the program will raise an error prompting you to add the values.